Joan Feynman: Education

-In 1948 Feynman earned a bachelor's degree in physics from Oberlin College.
+Feynman attended Oberlin College, where she helped create the first Jewish student congregation.
+She earned a bachelor's degree in physics from Oberlin in 1948.
+That year, she married the anthropologist Richard Hirshberg.
 She later attended Syracuse University, where she studied solid state theory in the physics department under Melvin Lax.
-During her graduate years, Feynman took a year off to live with her husband in Guatemala, where they studied the anthropology of the Maya peoples who lived there.
+During her graduate years, Feynman took a year off to live with her husband in Guatemala, where they studied the anthropology of the Maya peoples.
 She was a co-author, along with her husband and Betty J. Meggers, of a 1957 paper on anthropology.
 Feynman eventually earned her doctorate in physics in 1958.
-Her thesis was on the "absorption of infrared radiation in crystals of diamond-type lattice structure".
+Her thesis was “Absorption of Infrared Radiation in Crystals of Diamond-Type Lattice Structure”.
 She also completed postdoctoral work at Columbia University's Lamont Geological Observatory.

 Career

 Joan Feynman spent the bulk of her career studying the interactions between the solar wind and the Earth's magnetosphere.
 While working at the NASA Ames Research Center in 1971, Feynman discovered that the periodic spouting of solar material known as a solar coronal mass ejection (CME) could be identified by the presence of helium in the solar wind.
 This was an important find because, although CME's were known at the time, they had until then been difficult to detect.

 After her time at NASA Ames, Feynman moved on to research posts with the High Altitude Observatory; the National Center for Atmospheric Research in Boulder, Colorado; the National Science Foundation in Washington, DC; and Boston College in Massachusetts.
 In 1985 Feynman accepted a position at the Jet Propulsion Laboratory in Pasadena, California, where she remained until her retirement.

 Feynman made a critical discovery about the nature and cause of auroras.
 Using data collected by NASA spacecraft Explorer 33, she demonstrated that the occurrence of auroras is a product of the interaction between the Earth's magnetosphere and the magnetic field of the solar wind.

 Feynman helped to develop a model for estimating the environmental hazards of the local space environment.
 High-velocity coronal mass ejections are known to cause geomagnetic storms, which can have dangerous effects on both spacecraft and on humans in space.
 Fast-moving coronal mass ejections cause shock waves in the solar wind, speeding up solar particles and instigating geomagnetic storms as the particles arrive at the outer edge of Earth's magnetosphere.
 Often, the commencement of such storms is coupled with a high influx of protons, which can wreak havoc on communications systems and space flight activities.
 Feynman's model ultimately helped engineers determine the flux of high-energy particles that would affect a spacecraft over its functional lifetime.
 Her work in this area led to important new developments in spacecraft design.